-The Wastewater Inspection Section includes staff that conduct inspections and investigations based on county assignments of wastewater facilities and water pollution related complaints.
-The Wastewater Inspection Section also implements the Sewer Ban and Early Warning program (327 IAC 4-1-3) that is intended to alert the owners and operators of wastewater treatment systems to potential problems, initiate a process for evaluation of existing conditions, plan for future solutions, and arrange for funding in case capital improvements are required.
-In addition, the Section is responsible for assuring laboratory proficiency.
+Inspectors from the Wastewater Inspection Section conduct inspections and investigations of facilities with NPDES and IWP permits around the state and investigate complaints about water pollution.
+Every facility with a NPDES permit is inspected on a routine basis.
+A map of county assignments for each inspector is available on the Contact page.
+The Inspection Section also administers the Sewer Ban and Early Warning program (based on 327 IAC 4-1-3) that is intended to alert owners and operators of wastewater treatment systems to actual and potential system overloading, initiate a process for evaluating existing conditions, planning for future solutions, and arranging for funding when capital improvements are required.
+The Inspection Section is also responsible for assuring laboratory proficiency.

 Wastewater Data Compliance Evaluation Section:

 NPDES compliance reports submitted to IDEM, such as Discharge Monitoring Reports (DMRs) and Monthly Reports of Operation (MROs), are evaluated by the Wastewater Data Compliance Evaluation Section staff for completeness and compliance with NPDES requirements.
 This information, along with information gathered during compliance inspections, may be used to initiate action by IDEM aimed at returning a facility to compliance.
-This most commonly takes the form of a noncompliance letter, but in more serious situations may result in a referral for formal enforcement.
-The Wastewater Data Compliance Evaluation Section promotes the NetDMR program as a means to get NPDES holders to submit their compliance data electronically.
-NetDMR is a free web-based tool that allows NPDES permittees to electronically sign and submit their discharge monitoring reports (DMRs) to IDEM via a secure internet connection.
-This web-based service has replaced the manual process of submitting DMRs in paper form.
-Along with NetDMR for data input and to respond to IDEM’s effort to be more transparent with government documents and to provide good customer service, compliance staff scan and index documents into the IDEM Virtual File Cabinet for public access.
-The Wastewater Data Compliance Evaluation Section also oversees and audits industrial pretreatment programs of U.S. EPA delegated cities and towns in Indiana (currently 47 communities).
+These actions usually take the form of an email, telephone call, or noncompliance letter, but in more serious situations can result in a referral for formal enforcement.

 Wastewater Operator Certification and Continuing Education: